23 Fiction Writing Ideas That Will Revitalize Your Story

 - Add tension and intrigue to the plot by making a deal.
 One character wants something that another character has.
 To get it, she has to strike a deal.
 The higher the stakes, the more riveting the read.

 - Use repetition for emphasis.
 Repetition works especially well with symbols.
-A boy gives a girl a pen when he goes away to college and says “Don’t forget to write.”
+A boy gives a girl a pen when he goes away to college and says, “Don’t forget to write.”
 She writes, but he never writes back.
-She holds on to the pen and the hope that he’ll come back for three years.
-Then, she loses the pen.
+For three years, she holds on to the pen and the hope that he’ll come back.
+Then she loses the pen.
 As soon as she loses it, she meets someone else.
 The pen makes repeat appearances, emphasizing its relevance to the story.
+The pen, of course, isn’t the cause of these events but provides a nice echo and works as a symbol for the greater story.

 - Complicate your characters.
 Would a spinal surgeon have a bunch of tattoos?
 Probably not, which means if the spinal surgeon in your story has a bunch of tattoos, he’ll be mysterious and extra interesting.
 Choose personality traits and descriptions that don’t quite add up!